 The Shadow Report project is an initiative of civil society organisations from AT, DE, DK, HU, IT, PL, RO, SK and SI to prepare an implementation report on EU macro-regional policies from a citizens’ perspective.

-“An alternative positive voice.
-The citizens’ shadow report” is an initiative building on the potential of the relatively new EU policy-making framework, the macro-regional strategies (MRS).
-Civil society organisations from the four macro regions – the Baltic Sea, the Danube, the Adriatic-Ionian and the Alpine – will join forces to compile a shadow report parallel to the European Commission’s biannual report on the implementation of EU macro-regional strategies.
+‘An alternative positive voice.
+The Citizens’ Shadow Report’ is an initiative building on the potential of the relatively new EU policy-making framework, the macro-regional strategies (MRS).
+Civil society organisations from the four macro regions – the Baltic Sea, the Danube, the Adriatic-Ionian and the Alpine – will join forces to compile a shadow report parallel to the European Commission’s biennial report on the implementation of EU macro-regional strategies.

-The Commission regularly releases its biannual report on the situation and implementation of EU macro-regional strategies with a basically top-down orientation.
-The next report is due to be published at the beginning of 2021.
+The Commission regularly releases its biennial report on the situation and implementation of EU macroregional strategies with a basically top-down orientation.
+The new report was published on 24 September 2020.